 From New York to Berkeley to Caracas to St. Petersburg to Kyiv, rebel culture certainly has its pitfalls.
 On the other hand, I’d long been curious about Berlin’s vibrant street art scene, and wondered whether the city had avoided many of the usual shortcomings I’d observed in other locales.
 Fortunately, I recently had the opportunity to tour Berlin where I discussed aesthetic developments with local experts.
 I purposefully chose to stay in Friedrichshain in East Berlin, home to youthful, party-going foreigners, radical anarchists and offbeat housing collectives.

 Walking around the neighborhood, I noticed that a large portion of the area had been plastered in graffiti, particularly around Boxhaganer Platz which attracted a crowd of vegan-friendly hipsters.
 At times, it was difficult to come across a single doorway that was not completely scrawled over in graffiti.
-Normally I would be turned off by such displays, but for some reason Friedrichshain’s wacky, offbeat and downright eclectic graffiti scene gradually got under my skin.
+Normally I would be turned off by such displays, but for some reason Friedrichshain’s wacky, offbeat and downright eclectic graffiti milieu gradually got under my skin.
 Though Boxhagener Platz was a little unseemly, the place wasn’t overly filthy and the air was relatively clean with comparatively few cars clogging the street.
 I even saw a number of families riding bicycles in the area, which forced me to rethink my previous preconceptions and clichés about graffiti and its role in the urban fabric.
 As if to underscore graffiti’s “coolness factor,” Friedrichshain also boasts spray painting stores where aspiring artists purchase their materials in the hope of honing their craft.

-The fact that Friedrichshain’s graffiti scene was diverse and not just comprised of mere “tags” immediately made me more curious.
+The fact that Friedrichshain’s graffiti setting was diverse and not just comprised of mere “tags” immediately made me more curious.
 Near Boxhagener Platz, I came across a kooky wall full of vintage profiles of Jack Nicholson and David Bowie, interspersed with other political messages ranging from posters calling on Russia to release Crimean filmmaker Boris Sentsov, to anti-Nazi graffiti to cryptic depictions of Turkish President Recep Tayyip Erdoğan.
 On another wall, none other than Karl Marx seemed to be calling attention to the plight of African refugees in the Spanish exclave of Melilla.
 A couple blocks from Marx, Bowie and Nicholson, I came upon more 1980s-style hip-hop motifs, the Silver Surfer, and what looked like a Marvel comic strip about mutant cities, all surrounded by anti-rent banners hanging from building walls.

 Mixed Housing Scene